sph-huynh/sophee/content/case-studies/43690/Experience-evaluation-uplift-and-optimisation-of-a-recruitment-process.md

 * ✓ Feedback stage dropped from 17 days to 2 days

 **Clarity in role marketing**

 Hire rate
-* ✓ From 2.5% to 27% - we were getting more candidates that had relevant experience, and therefrore a larger percentage of candidates were being moved forward
+* ✓ From 2.5% to 27% - we were getting more candidates that had relevant experience, and therefore a larger percentage of candidates were being moved forward

 View rate
 * ✓ Through the creation of a new careers/volunteering portal, increased traffic in our Recruitment website pages alone by 320%, in one month.
 And was able to drive more traffic in the refreshed portal in one week, than the old page had in 5 months.